gateio/gateapi-go/docs/SpotApi.md

 Cancel a single order

 Spot and margin orders are cancelled by default.
-If trying to cancel cross margin orders, `account` must be set to `cross_margin`
+If trying to cancel cross margin orders or portfolio margin account are used, account must be set to cross_margin

 ### Required Parameters